Assignment CompChem6: Applications II

 Double check your geometry before proceeding.

-Perform a Transition State Optimization of the structure at the HF/3-21G level.
-View the Results, and then run a new Vibrational Frequencies job with the same geometry and theory.
-Report the value of any negative frequencies.
+Perform a Transition State Optimization of the structure at the Hartree-Fock 3-21G level.
+View the Results, and then perform a Vibrational Frequencies job with the same geometry and theory.
+Report the value of any negative (imaginary) frequencies.
 Note the energy and H‑H bond length.

-Perform a forward IRC calculation by running a Calculation = “IRC=(CalcFC,Forward)” job using the transition state geometry and same theory.
+Using the transition state geometry, perform a Forward IRC calculation at the same theory.
 View the result and note the energy and H‑H bond length.
-Use this geometry as the starting point for a Geometry Optimization calculation at the same theory.
+Use this geometry as the starting point for a Geometry Optimization calculation with the same theory.
 Note the final energy and the H‑H bond length.

-Perform a reverse IRC calculation by running a Calculation = “IRC=(CalcFC,Reverse)” job using the transition state geometry and same theory.
+Again using the transition state geometry, perform a Reverse IRC calculation at the same theory.
 View the result and note the energy and H‑H bond length.
-Use this geometry as the starting point for a Geometry Optimization calculation at the same theory.
+Use this geometry as the starting point for a Geometry Optimization calculation with the same theory.
 Note the final energy and the H‑H bond length.

 If either Geometry Optimization calculation job fails, view the Raw Output file and determine why the job failed.
 Report the line(s) in the output file that indicates the reason for failure.
 Attempt the Geometry Optimization again, but preview the input file and use “Opt=(MaxCycle=100)” instead of the “Opt” keyword.